Red Beads and Limited WIP Society

 Read More

-Often you can’t see them until afterwards… the events that really changed the course of your life.
-But in retrospect you can almost always point a single point in time when your life took a certain path.
+Often, you can’t see them until afterwards… the events that really changed the course of your life.
+But in retrospect, you can almost always point to a single moment when your life took a certain path.

 We are going to have a second child.
 So we went to the ultrasound examination to see that everything was in order.
 And it was.

-The nurse: He is the divider-wall (sorry but the non-techie English).
-Me (thinking): I never heard about no divider-wall when Albert was in there.
+The nurse: Here is the divider wall (sorry for the non-technical term in English).
+Me (thinking): I never heard about any divider wall when Albert was in there.
 Nurse: And here is the first fetus.
 Me: Ok… the first one.
-Nice….
-What!
-First one!
+Nice… What?
+First one?

 Read More